-Bystander Intervention Model & Tips
+Bystander Intervention Model

-1. Notices the Incident
+1. Notice the Incident

 Bystanders first must notice the incident taking place.
 Obviously, if they don’t take note of the situation there is no reason to help.

-2. Interpret incident as emergency
+2. Interpret Incident as Emergency

 Bystanders also need to evaluate the situation and determine whether it is an emergency—or at least one in which someone needs assistance.
 Again, if people do not interpret a situation as one in which someone needs assistance, then there is no need to provide help.